CZQM-FIR/CZQM-Site/README.md

 - Use NPM only, not Yarn.
 For consistancy.

 - Any external API requests *should* go through the backend server and should have some form of caching.

+## Permissions

+Permissions are numbered starting at zero (0) through to five (5).
+Each permission level can be seen below.

+0. Anyone with a VATSIM account (No special access)

+1. Visiting Controller (Access to controller resources and signing up for events)

+1. Home Controller (Same permissions as visiting)

+1. Mentor

+1. Instructor

+1. FIR Staff (Full admin access)

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):